YuvalAnteby/Gmail-AdvancedSystemProgramming/server_cpp/README.md

 - [Testing locally with Docker](#testing-locally-with-docker)

 ## Setting up & running the server
+**These instructions were made for Ex1, please follow the main README file for instructions on running for the current assignment**
 - <b>note</b>: we use default values for the command line arguments, if you would like to change do it from docker
 ### clone
 ```bash